 But, for cheaper accommodation, the south coast is the place to go.
 Lots of package holidaymakers find themselves here.
 Moreover, unlike the west coast, there is a lively night-time scene with clubs, bars and life on the streets.
 St Lawrence Gap is the epicentre.
 You could almost be in Ibiza.

 Cheaper still are the hostels and guesthouses around the island.
 Once again, these are to be found along the south coast.

 Visitors from the United Kingdom and the United States do not require a visa to enter Barbados.
-There is, however, a lengthy list of nationalities that must obtain visa.
-This, along with further instruction, can be found on the offical Barbados tourism website.
+There is, however, a lengthy list of nationalities that must obtain a visa.
+This, along with further instruction, can be found on the official Barbados tourism website.

 Barbados is a small, densely populated island, and this does not make finding employment very easy.
 However, the thriving tourism industry is a good place to start looking.
 The busier south coast is packed of resorts, hotels, bars and clubs, which makes it a good bet.

 People from abroad hoping to work in Barbados will usually need a work permit.
 These are generally given out quite readily after a small fee has been paid.
 There are several companies that will be on hand to provide helpful services and generally make the process far less painless.

 - Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Barbados and within the country

 - GetYourGuide and Viator – a collection of local tours and things to do in Barbados.
 Also offers Skip the Line tickets for crowded attractions